Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Boundedness of Mori fibre spaces

-We can now use the previous proposition to show that we can produce a very ample divisor with bounded volume on the total space using the one on the base.
+We can now use the results from the previous subsection to show that, in the case of klt Calabi--Yau pairs endowed with a Mori fibre space structure with bounded base and singularities, we can produce a very ample divisor with bounded volume on the total space using the one on the base.

+After the completion of this paper, a generalization of this result appeared in~\cite[Theorem~4.6]{rccy3} and later that was further improved in~\cite[Theorem~1.2]{birkar.lcy.fibr}.